Bumi Resources to act swiftly to resolve financial probe

 They aimed to create an international coal-mining titan with mines in Indonesian Borneo, and one of the biggest listed companies on the London exchange.

-But the partnership has steadily unravelled.
-Rothschild's influence has waned since his role as co-chairman ended in March following public rancour with the Bakries and Bumi's new co-chairman, Samin Tan.
+But the partnership has steadily unraveled.
+Rothschild's influence has waned since his role as co-chairman ended in March following public rancor with the Bakries and Bumi's new co-chairman, Samin Tan.
 The Bakries and Tan now own 47 percent.

 In November, Rothschild called for a "radical cleaning up" of the balance sheet and corporate culture at the heavily indebted Bumi Resources.